nammenam/master/paper/thesis.typ

 one, the synapses functions as inputs which when firing will exite the reciving neuron more or less depending on the strenth of the connection.
 If the reciving neuron get exited above a threshold it will fire and pass the signal downstream to another reciving neuron.
-Which is conceptually similar to how real neurons operate. $ z = a(sum x w) $
+Which is conceptually similar to how real neurons operate. $ z = a circle.stroked.small sum x w $ ]
 #figure(caption:"perceptron")[#include("figures/perceptron.typ")]
-This simple
+#serif-text()[
-model is called a perceptron, which introduced a learning rule for a single computational neuron capable of classifying linearly separable patterns.
+This simple model is called a perceptron, which introduced a learning rule for a single computational neuron capable of classifying linearly separable patterns.
 However, to the MLP was the understanding that stacking multiple layers of these perceptron-like units could overcome these limitations by creating more complex decision boundaries.
 The critical breakthrough enabling the practical use of MLPs was the independent development and subsequent popularization of the backpropagation algorithm.
 Backpropagation provided an efficient method to calculate the gradient of the error function with respect to the network's weights, allowing for effective training of these deeper, multi-layered architectures.
 This combination---multiple layers of interconnected units
 #footnote[
   While often conceptualized in layers (e.g., layers of the neocortex), the brain's connectivity is vastly more complex than typical feedforward ANNs, featuring extensive recurrent connections,